The Bilateral Efficiency of Ethernet: Recalibrating Metcalfe and Boggs After Fifty Years: Introduction

-We argue that the right question for 2026 is not ``what fraction of link time carries good forward packets?''\ but rather ``what fraction of link time produces \emph{committed bilateral agreements} between communicating stations?''
-This paper develops that argument in four steps: (1)~we show that Metcalfe and Boggs themselves planted the seed of bilateral transactions in their EFTP end-dally protocol; (2)~we formalize the distinction between forward efficiency and bilateral efficiency; (3)~we connect the formalization to the back-to-back Shannon channel model and to the Two-State Vector Formalism from physics; and (4)~we show that the original Ethernet's collision detection mechanism was itself a non-FITO bilateral primitive, hiding in plain sight.
+We argue that the right question for 2026---in the specific regime of intra-rack interconnect at 800~Gb/s and beyond---is not ``what fraction of link time carries good forward packets?'' but ``what fraction of link time produces \emph{committed bilateral agreements}?''
+The paper develops this in five steps: (1)~the bilateral zigzag through Ethernet's own history; (2)~the end-dally as a bilateral transaction Metcalfe built and then confirmed in personal communication; (3)~the distinction between forward efficiency and bilateral efficiency, with the two timing bounds separated so they cannot be read as contradictory; (4)~the back-to-back Shannon channel with Perfect Information Feedback, including the pipelining that keeps its marginal cost near zero; and (5)~an explicit fault model and scope, so the claim can be evaluated---or falsified---at the engineering level.

+A note on what this paper does \emph{not} do.
+It carries no quantum-mechanical argument.
+Earlier drafts invoked the Two-State Vector Formalism as an analogy for two-boundary transactions; two careful readers (Robert Garner and Pat Helland) independently judged that the analogy cost more than it bought for an engineering audience, and they were right.
+The bilateral argument stands on Bill Lynch's alternating-bit protocol and on Metcalfe and Boggs' own text, with no appeal to physics beyond the propagation delay of a wire.